-Address Table
+7.1 Address Table

 The Switch is implemented with an address table.
 This address table composed of many entries.
-Each entry is used to store the address information of a node in the network, including the MAC address, port no, etc. This information comes from the learning process of the Ethernet Switch.
+Each entry is used to store the address information of some node in network, including MAC address, port no, etc. This in-formation comes from the learning process of Ethernet Switch.